gvwilson/sensibleadventures/nardica/nardica.md

 "I gotta get back to Aunt Naggie.
 Maybe see you later?"

-"Sure," Slack said, smiling again.
+"Sure," Honesty said, smiling again.
 "I'll walk you out."

 They held hands all the way up the canal.
 As usual,
-Slack did most of the talking.
+Honesty did most of the talking.
 When her induction notice arrived, she had fired back a message right away, and wouldn't you know it,